samsonyuwono/rec-league-manager-2018/Notes.md

 3. fix validation errors with register component- Low
 4. add faded image background to white pages- Medium

+Refactor
-Pass props into edit forms
+Pass props into edit forms so you can see data